-Firstly you must appreciate that there is a big difference between cleaning, sanitising and disinfecting your home.
-Cleaning involves a simple wipe down to remove dirt and grime as well as removing food cartons and generally just make your home presentable.
-Sanitising and disinfecting means using disinfectant products such as multi-surface cleaners, bleach or antibacterial agents.
+Firstly you must appreciate that there is a big difference between cleaning, sanitizing, and disinfecting your home.
+Cleaning involves a simple wipe down to remove dirt and grime as well as removing food cartons and generally just making your home presentable.
+Sanitizing and disinfecting means using disinfectant products such as multi-surface cleaners, bleach, or antibacterial agents.
 As we stated above, cleaning often is vital, but some surfaces need special attention and need to be cleaned daily.

 What items should I disinfect daily?

 Surfaces that get touched frequently such as door handles, particularly point of entry doors, kitchen and bathroom units, and surfaces, frequently used kitchen utensils including fridges door, rice cookers, and kettles along with mobile phones and remote controls for air conditioning units and the TV.
 If you have a visitor come to your home, even if they are a member of your family, you should disinfect after they leave.
 If anyone is unwell in your home, again extra special care needs to be taken.
 At SIMPLY we have strict measures on our staff health and wellbeing.

 Items in the home that should be disinfected every other day

 We all have items that we touch frequently but are rarely touched by others.
 We would suggest that any wallets, purses, ATM cards, or travel cards should be disinfected AT LEAST every other day.
 The same would apply to light switches, mops and brushes (ironically used for cleaning), computers used at home along with desks, and any other items that you use often.
 You can’t be over-cautious in reality, and it is far better to clean things too often rather than not often enough.
 So, if you are more comfortable cleaning these items daily, we recommend you continue to do so.

 Items to disinfect weekly